Homotopy theory with *categories: Adjunctions

 A marked category (i.e., an object of $\Cat_{1}^{+}$) is a category with a distinguished set of isomorphisms.
-For a marked category $\bA$, in the definition of $\Free_{*}(\bA)$, we adopt the additional relation $f^{*}=f^{-1}$ for all marked marked morphisms $f$ of $\bA$ (which are isomorphisms). \hB \end{rem}
+For a marked category $\bA$, in the definition of $\Free_{*}(\bA)$, we adopt the additional relation $f^{*}=f^{-1}$ for all marked marked morphisms $f$ of $\bA$ (which are isomorphisms by definition). \hB \end{remark}

-We furthermore have adjunctions where $\Lin$ is the linearization functor and $\cF_{\C}$ denotes the functor which forgets the $\C$-linear structure.
+We furthermore have adjunctions where $\Lin$ is the linearization functor, and $\cF_{\C}$ denotes the functor which forgets the $\C$-linear structure.

-\begin{rem} Here is the explicit description of $\Lin$.
+\begin{remark} Here is the explicit description of $\Lin$.
 If $\bA$ is a $*$-category, then $\Lin(\bA)$ has the same objects as $\bA$, but its $\C$-vector space of morphisms is given by

 and the composition is defined in the canonical way.